-PUBLIC ACCESS TO AGENCY LAW AND POLICY

-SECTION 201.
-PUBLICATION, COMPILATION, INDEXING, AND PUBLIC INSPECTION OF RULES.

-- (a) The [publisher] shall administer this section and other sections of this [act] that require publication. - (b) The [publisher] shall prescribe a uniform numbering system, form, and style for all proposed and adopted rules. - (c) The [publisher] shall maintain the official record for adopted rules, including the text of the rules and any supporting documents, filed with the [publisher] by the agency. - [administrative bulletin and administrative code] must be published online via the Internet website [or other appropriate technology].
-The publisher may not charge for public access to the Internet website.]

-(e)(e)[d] The [administrative bulletin] shall be published by the [publisher] at least once per [].
-[The [administrative bulletin] must also be [published] in written paper form, for which the [publisher] may charge a reasonable fee.]
-The [administrative bulletin] is deemed published under the requirements of law other than this act.

-(f) The [administrative bulletin] must be made available in written paper form upon request, for which the [publisher] may charge a reasonable fee.
-For purposes of calculating adherence to time requirements imposed by this [act], an issue of the [administrative bulletin] is deemed published on the later of the date indicated in the issue or the date of its dissemination via the format and medium as prescribed.
+1 [ARTICLE 2] 2 PUBLIC ACCESS TO AGENCY LAW AND POLICY 3 4 SECTION 201.
+PUBLICATION, COMPILATION, INDEXING, AND PUBLIC 5 INSPECTION OF RULES.
+6 (a) The [publisher] shall administer this section and other sections of this [act] that 7 require publication.
+8 (b) The [publisher] shall prescribe a uniform numbering system, form, and style for all 9 proposed and adopted rules.
+10 (c) The [publisher] shall maintain the official record for adopted rules, including the text 11 of the rules and any supporting documents, filed with the [publisher] by the agency.
+12 (d) The [publisher] shall create and maintain an Internet website.
+The [administrative 13 bulletin and administrative code] must be published online via the Internet website [or other 14 appropriate technology].
+The publisher may not charge for public access to the Internet website.
+15 (e) The [administrative bulletin] shall be published by the [publisher] at least once per 16 [].
+The [administrative bulletin] is deemed published under the requirements of law other than 17 this act.
+18 (f) The [administrative bulletin] must be made available in written form upon request, for 19 which the [publisher] may charge a reasonable fee.
+20 (f) The [administrative bulletin] must contain: 21 (1) notices of proposed rule adoption [prepared so that the text of the proposed 22 rule shows the text of any existing rule proposed to be changed and the change proposed]; 23 (2) newly filed adopted rules [prepared so that the text of the newly filed adopted

-(f)(d)[e] The [administrative bulletin] must contain:

-- (1) notices of proposed rule adoption [prepared so that the text of the proposed rule shows the text of any existing rule proposed to be changed and the change proposed]; - (2) newly filed adopted rules [prepared so that the text of the newly filed adopted rule shows the text of any existing rule changed and the change being made]; - (3) any other notices and materials designated by [law] [the [publisher]] for publication in the administrative bulletin; and - (4) an index to its contents by subject and caption.

-(g)(e)[f] The [administrative code] must be compiled, indexed by subject, and published in a format and medium as prescribed by the [publisher].
-The rules of each agency must be published and indexed in the [administrative code].

-(h)[(f)][g] Each agency shall also make available for public inspection and copying those portions of the [administrative bulletin and administrative code] containing all rules adopted or used by the agency in the discharge of its functions and an index to those rules.

-(i) The [publisher] may correct minor, nonsubstantive errors in spelling and format in proposed or adopted rules provided that the agency is notified.

-(j) The [publisher] shall publish online via the internet website [or other appropriate technology] agency guidance documents filed with the publisher by the agency issuing the guidance document.
+- 1 rule shows the text of any existing rule changed and the change being made]; - 2 (3) any other notices and materials designated by [law] [the [publisher]] for - 3 publication in the administrative bulletin; and - 4 (4) an index to its contents by subject and caption. - 5 (g) The [administrative code] must be compiled, indexed by subject, and published in a 6 format and medium as prescribed by the [publisher].
+The rules of each agency must be published 7 and indexed in the [administrative code]. - (h) Each agency shall also make available for public inspection and copying those portions of the [administrative bulletin and administrative code] containing all rules adopted or used by the agency in the discharge of its functions and an index to those rules - (i) The [publisher] may correct minor, nonsubstantive errors in spelling and format in proposed or adopted rules provided that the agency is notified. - (j) The [publisher] shall publish online via the internet website [or other appropriate technology] agency guidance documents filed with the publisher by the agency issuing the guidance document.

-Comment Comment